CZ-NIC/knot/doc/configuration.rst

 After the initially-generated KSK reaches its lifetime, new KSK is published and after convenience delay the submission is started.
 The server publishes CDS and CDNSKEY records and the user shall propagate them to the parent.
-The server periodically checks for DS at the master and when positive, finishes the rollover.
+The server periodically checks for DS at the primary (master) server and when positive, finishes the rollover.

 To share KSKs among zones, set the ksk-shared policy parameter.
 It is strongly discouraged to change the policy ``id`` afterwards!
 The shared key's creation timestamp will be equal for all